ericcornelissen/ghasum/SPECIFICATION.md

 If the file lock is obtained, the process shall first read it and parse it completely to extract the sumfile version.
 If this fails the process shall exit immediately unless the `-force` flag is used (see details below).
-Else it shall recompute checksums for all actions used in the repository (see [Computing Checksums]) using the best available hashing algorithm.
+Else it shall compute checksums for all new actions used in the repository (see [Computing Checksums]) using the best available hashing algorithm.
+Here, a new action also includes a new version of a previously used action.
+Additionally, it should remove any entry which is no longer in use.
+No existing checksum for a used action shall be updated unless the `-force` flag is used.
 It shall then store them in a sumfile (see [Storing Checksums]) using the same sumfile version as before and releases the lock.
-As a consequence, this adds missing and removes redundant checksums from the sumfile.
+In short, updating will only add new and remove old checksums from an existing sumfile.

 With the `-force` flag the process will ignore errors in the sumfile and fix those while updating.
 If the sumfile version can still be determined from